ninjamida/ifs-jacker/Readme.txt

 is_system_service: False
 primary_branch: master

 Once installed, run "ENABLE_PLUGIN NAME=ifs_jacker" to enable it.
+Whenever you update the IFS Jacker plugin, if it is enabled, you should re-run the enable command afterwards (you do not need to run a disable command first).

+---

 Code is written for RP2040 Zero (and by extension should be compatible with Raspberry Pi Pico).
 Compatibility with other boards is not guaranteed.
 It can